wp-plugins/random-youtube-video/readme.txt

 == Screenshots ==

 1. This is the widget in your sidebar
-2. The page in your admin area
+2. The widget in the admin area showing new settings!
-3. Adds widget to sidebar and enables AutoPlay feature or not!
+3. New homepage widget setup with height and autoplay.
-4. Old widget you can only drag to the sidebar once!
-5. Old widget you can only drag to the sidebar once proof!
-6. New widget you can drag over multiple times!
-7. New widget proof you can have multiple Random YT Video widgets!
-8. Published widget profile that show 2 at time or more!
+4. Showing the new hopefully improved Admin Page!

 == Changelog ==
 * 1.0 - first release.
 Widget can be used, videos can be managed